My Tool collection

 Another set I have are these nut drivers, they are helpful with clamps, but a socket wrench just does the same job.

 I also keep a pencil boxes of wrenches inside.
-Pencil boxes are cheaper to use, they only cost 97 cents at Wal-Mart, so it's useful for easy storage and easy room.
+Pencil boxes are cheaper to use, they only cost 97 cents at Wal-Mart, so it's useful for easy storage and easy room inside my toolbox.

 My 3/8ths socket set from Craftsman, it includes a few deep sockets, a universal joint socket for those hard to reach nuts and bolts, and shallow sockets, it may be messy, but I try my best to keep myself organized.
 The pencil boxes for these 3 tools were actually my sister's idea, I told her I want to organize up my toolbox and she brought up the idea of using pencil boxes for easy storage.
 The ones for the nut drivers and the wrenches only cost me 97 cents, the double side for the 3/8th sockets actually cost me a little extra.

 Finally, from my toolbox are torque wrenches, I got a half inch drive and a 3/8ths drive, the half inch drive goes up to 150 ft-lbs of torque while the 3/8ths go up to 100 ft-lbs of torque.
-They're useful for lug nuts, suspension work, brake work, and even engine work as well.
+One of these days I'll get the quarter inch torque wrench for smaller nuts and bolts.
+The half inch drive is useful for tightening down lugnuts and axle nuts while the 3/8ths drive torque wrench is useful for suspension, brake, and even engine work as well.